Skip to main content

 I have to be honest, I have just discovered recently that also a second and third press can be possible.
 Having grown up in the countryside and with my family producing olive oil, I’ve never thought the ‘oil’ could also be produced with many press and chemicals.

 Because of climate change, the Italian olive harvest is brought forward each year.
-My Grandpa used to tell me, that they use to collect the olives under the snow in December.
+My Grandpa used to tell me that they used to collect the olives under the snow in December.
 This year in Italy, the 2019 olive harvest season has already started in September.

 By hand with sticks